'I chose City initially as I really love London, and it’s in such a good location.'

 Why did you choose to study at City, University of London?

 I chose City initially as I really love London, and it’s in such a good location.
-Upon further research, I decided on City due to its excellent reputation within the School of Health Sciences.
+Upon further research, I decided on City due to its excellent reputation within the School of Health and Psychological Sciences.